apache/airflow/docs/apache-airflow/howto/usage-cli.rst

 Special handling for DAG runs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Commonly, Airflow determines which DagRun to run next by looking up the latest DagRun.
-If you delete all DAG runs, Airflow may schedule an old DAG run that was already completed, e.g. if you have set ``catchup=True``.
+If you delete all DAG runs, Airflow may schedule an old DAG run that was already completed, e.g. if you have set ``catchup="enable"``.
 So the ``db clean`` command will preserve the latest non-manually-triggered DAG run to preserve continuity in scheduling.

 Considerations for backfillable DAGs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^